pabdue/MuscleMemory/README.md

 ### 2. Screen Archetypes

-- [ ] Workout Log Screen
+- [ ] Home Screen
 * Users can enter new workout details
 * Users can view a summary of their week
+* Users can configure app settings
 - [ ] History Screen
-* Users can scroll through past workouts
+* Users can scroll through past workouts and view details
 * Users can toggle between calendar and list view
-- [ ] Settings Screen
-* Users can configure app settings, notifications, and profile

 ### 3. Navigation